skip navigation

 Rosters will be published 1 week following the final evaluation event.

-“A” teams require a full time commitment for practices and games over other spring sports.
+“A” teams require a FULL TIME commitment for practices and games over other spring sports.

 “B” Teams provide more flexibility to accommodate other sports or weekend conflicts.